 Beltone wants to be the hearing care partner you can depend on as you support someone with hearing loss.
 Here are 10 signs that your loved one is experiencing one of the three main types of hearing loss.

-- Do they say yes or no at the wrong time?
-Watch for this when asking your loved one rhetorical questions — don’t just assume they misunderstood you.
+- They say ‘yes’ or ‘no’ at the wrong time.
+Watch for this when asking your loved one a rhetorical question — don’t just assume they misunderstood you.

-- Do they turn up the volume on the TV and music louder than they used to?
-This one may be obvious, but it's typically one of the first signs there is a hearing issue.
+- They turn up the volume on TV or music more loudly than they once did.
+This is one of the most obvious signs of hearing loss, and typically one of the first signs you’ll notice.

 - They disconnect while socializing or during family get-togethers.
 One of the more difficult experiences related to hearing loss is watching your family and friends talk and laugh together, while not understanding the words they’re saying.
 Pay attention if a previously social or genial person gradually becomes quiet and withdrawn.

 - They blame outside noise or other people when they misunderstand words in a conversation.
 Sometimes a person with hearing loss will seek to deflect blame to the environment or another person’s voice rather than admit they’re having trouble hearing.

 - If your loved one is younger, pay attention to their performance at school or any reprimands they receive.
 While hearing loss is most frequently associated with old age, many children and younger people experience it as well.
 Typically, the hearing loss will manifest as poor behavior or academic performance at school.

 - They say ‘what’ a lot.
 Far and away the most common ‘red flag’ of hearing loss is your loved one saying ‘what?’ repeatedly.
 If you are constantly needing to repeat yourself, you should approach them about the possibility of hearing loss.